rkrogers/tab-db-migrate/README.md

 ### Workflow

 1. **Authentication**: The tool authenticates with Tableau Cloud
-2. **Enumeration**: Displays all unique connection combinations with their IDs
+2. **Enumeration**: Queries all data sources and workbooks, displaying unique connection combinations
 3. **Selection**: Enter the ID number of the connection you want to modify
 4. **Input**: Provide new connection details:
    - Server address